zetane/ZetaForge/README.md

 This package is under active development.
 We welcome any contributions that are made according to our [Contributing Guide](contribute.md).

-To run ZetaForge in developer mode, clone the repository and install the requirements:
+To run ZetaForge in developer mode, follow these steps:

+1) Clone the repository and install the requirements:

 ```
 git clone https://github.com/zetane/zetaforge
 cd zetaforge
 pip install .
 ```

-Then, apply the Kubernetes configurations using the following commands:
+2) Apply the Kubernetes configurations using the following commands:

 ```
 kubectl -f zetaforge/utils/install.yaml
 kubectl -f zetaforge/utils/build.yaml
 ```

-Having Kubernetes up and running, start the go server by running the following command:
+3) Ensure Kubernetes is up and running, then start the Go server:

 ```
 go run .
 ```

-To start the frontend, open another terminal window and run the following commands:
+4) To start the frontend, open another terminal window and run:
 ```
 cd frontend
 npm install